-The 2013 IRS publication 17 “Your Federal Income Tax For Individuals” provides the latest IRS tax tables for tax year 2013 on page 250 of the document.
+The 2014 IRS publication 17 “Your Federal Income Tax For Individuals” provides the latest IRS tax tables for tax year 2014 on page 250 of the document.
 Publication 17 is a comprehensive publication which provides insights for filing your individual federal income tax.
 We have also provided the tax brackets and rates here which are more for informational purposes.
 Our “2013 Federal Taxes” page provides additional insights on filing your annual federal taxes and is our most comprehensive page.
 We recommend using the tax tables rather than the tax brackets to accurately estimate the amount of taxes owed.

 The IRS publication 17 “Your Federal Income Tax For Individuals” is available to download here from the IRS website.
 A copy of the publication can also be mailed directly to you for free through the order page here from the IRS.

 IRS Publication 17 is a 288 page document provided by the IRS on an annual basis which provides an overview for filing taxes for the specific tax year.
 The 2013 version is split into six sections (the income tax return, income, gains and losses, adjustments to income, standard deduction and itemized deductions, and figuring your taxes and credits) and has a tax table towards the end of the publication where the tax payer can compute their tax amount based on their taxable income.